 A typical home insurance policy covers your home and its contents against perils such as fire, theft and vandalism—but did you know there are critical components of your house that aren't covered against mechanical breakdown?
 If your house burned down, your home insurance would cover elements such as your heating and cooling system or appliances.
 Still, suppose they were damaged or hindered by issues such as a power surge, faulty installation, mechanical failure or even user error.
 In that case, you'd be forced to pay out of pocket to replace them.

-The solution to this problem is to speak with your knowledgeable broker at Morison Insurance about adding an endorsement for home equipment breakdown coverage to your home insurance policy.
+The solution to this problem is to speak with your knowledgeable Morison Insurance broker about adding an endorsement for home equipment breakdown coverage to your home insurance policy.
 Home equipment breakdown coverage extends your policy to provide insurance coverage for a mechanical breakdown caused by an insured peril.
 Call your Morison Insurance broker today to find out more about Ontario home equipment breakdown coverage and ensure you have adequate financial protection to prevent you from struggling with unexpected expenses.

 For homeowners in Ontario, home equipment breakdown coverage is an endorsement that can be added to a home insurance policy.
 It allows homeowners to receive insurance compensation to cover the costs of repairs or replacement for a piece of home equipment that has suffered a breakdown due to motor failure, inadequate installation, an electrical power surge or operator error.
 It includes coverage for: